 Local Flash Status

 The LF STATUS input shall be internally connected to the CMU Output Relay common pin.
 This input shall be considered active when the input voltage exceeds 43 Vdc.
 This input shall not be considered active when the input voltage is less than 39 Vdc.
 Signals between 43 Vdc and 39 Vdc may or may not be considered active.
 Operation of the cabinet in AUTO mode shall place 48 Vdc nominal on this input.
 Operation of the cabinet in FLASH mode shall be open circuit on this input.
-The CMU shall report the state of this input in the Type 209 and Type 211 frames.
+The CMU shall report the state of this input in the Type 195, Type 209 and Type 211 frames.

 Main Contactor Coil Status

 The MAIN CONTACTOR COIL STATUS input shall be connected to the Main Contactor signal bus relay coil.
 An active signal on this input indicates the signal bus should be powering the switch packs.
 This input shall be considered active when the input voltage exceeds 43 Vdc.
 This input shall not be considered active when the input voltage is less than 39 Vdc.
 Signals between 43 Vdc and 39 Vdc may or may not be considered active.
-The CMU shall report the state of this input in the Type 209 and Type 211 frames.
+The CMU shall report the state of this input in the Type 195, Type 209 and Type 211 frames.

 Main Contactor Secondary Status

 The MAIN CONTACTOR SECONDARY STATUS input shall be connected to the output side of the main contactor signal bus relay.
-The CMU shall report the state of this input in the Type 209 frame.
+The CMU shall report the state of this input in the Type 195, Type 209 and Type 211 frames.
 For a 2212-HV CMU, this input shall be considered active when the input voltage exceeds 89 Volts RMS.
 This input shall not be considered active when the input voltage is less than 70 Volts RMS.
 For a 2212-LV CMU, this input shall be considered active when the input voltage exceeds 43 Volts RMS.
 This input shall not be considered active when the input voltage is less than 39 Volts RMS.
 Signals between 43 Volts RMS and 39 Volts RMS may or may not be considered active.

 FTR Coil Drive Status

 The FTR COIL DRIVE STATUS input shall be connected to the FTR COIL DRIVE signal in the AC SIGNAL POWER BUS.
 This input shall be considered active when the input voltage exceeds 43 Vdc.
 This input shall not be considered active when the input voltage is less than 39 Vdc.
 Signals between 43 Vdc and 39 Vdc may or may not be considered active.
-The CMU shall report the state of this input in the Type 209 and Type 211 frames.
+The CMU shall report the state of this input in the Type 195, Type 209 and Type 211 frames.

 Circuit Breaker (CB) Trip Status

 The CB TRIP STATUS input shall be connected to the auxiliary switch output of the circuit breaker unit.
 This input shall be considered active when the input voltage exceeds 43 Vdc.
 This input shall not be considered active when the input voltage is less than 39 Vdc.
 Signals between 43 Vdc and 39 Vdc may or may not be considered active.
-The CMU shall report the state of this input in the Type 209 and Type 211 frames.
+The CMU shall report the state of this input in the Type 195, Type 209 and Type 211 frames.

 Front/Rear Door Switch

 The CMU shall monitor the DOOR SWITCH FRONT and DOOR SWITCH REAR inputs.
-This input shall be considered active when the input voltage exceeds 14 Vdc.
-This input shall not be considered active when the input voltage is less than 10 Vdc.
+These inputs shall be considered active when the input voltage exceeds 14 Vdc (door OPEN condition).
+These inputs shall not be considered active when the input voltage is less than 10 Vdc.
 Signals between 14 Vdc and 10 Vdc may or may not be considered active.
-The CMU shall report the state of these inputs in the Type 209 and Type 211 frames.
+The CMU shall report the state of these inputs in the Type 195, Type 209 and Type 211 frames.

 Monitor Interlock